10 Most Important Sites In Jerusalem Old City

 The gate also appears in the old Byzantine map of Jerusalem found in Jordan, as the northern entrance into the city and to the Cardo.
 The current gate was built by the Ottoman Emperor, Suleiman the Magnificent, in the 16th century.
 However, excavations conducted here undercovered the Roman foundings and the Roman square that are shown in the Byzantine map.

 Entering the old city of Jerusalem through this gate takes you to the traditional market of the Muslim quarter.
 The main street crosses the Muslim quarter from north to south, leading you to the Jewish Quarter.

 A walk on the city walls is an amazing way to see the old city of Jerusalem from above.
 The Ramparts walk starts at Jaffa gate and goes in two directions.
 The north walk goes around the Christian and Muslim quarters all the way to Lions Gate.
 The south walk is shorter, goes around the Armenian quarter and towards the Western Wall.
 Purchase your tickets at the ticket office in Jaffa Gate.

 Most of the sites I mentioned here and many others in the old city of Jerusalem are religious sites.
 Visitors should act respectfully and follow guidelines and dress codes, like not wearing shorts or keeping the shoulders covered.

 Most of the sites are closed on Fridays and Saturdays (the holy days of the week for Muslims and Jews) and on holidays, but a walk in the quiet streets of the old city on a Saturday is also a fun experience.
-You can also book an interesting Shabbat walking tour in the main sites of the Jewish Quarter.
+You can also book a guided tour of the main sites in the old city (including on Saturdays).

 What to do in old city Jerusalem at night?